Threat allegations keep Coast Guard officer jailed

 In court papers this week, federal prosecutors said he compiled what appeared to be a computer-spreadsheet hit list that included House Speaker Nancy Pelosi, Senate Democratic Leader Chuck Schumer and presidential hopefuls Sens.
 Kirsten Gillibrand, Elizabeth Warren, Cory Booker and Kamala Harris.
 Also mentioned were such figures as MSNBC's Chris Hayes and Joe Scarborough and CNN's Chris Cuomo and Van Jones.

-"This is not an isolated activity," Sykes said, referring to evidence disclosed so far.
-"This is something that is being done for hours on end while he is at work."
+Sykes said the charges so far are just the "tip of the iceberg" and called Hasson a "domestic terrorist" who appeared to be planning attacks inspired by the manifesto of Anders Behring Breivik, the Norwegian right-wing extremist who killed 77 people in a 2011 bomb-and-shooting rampage.

-Calling Hasson a "domestic terrorist," she said the charges so far are just the "tip of the iceberg."
+Public defender Julie Stelzig accused prosecutors of making inflammatory accusations against her client without providing the evidence to back them up.
+"It is not a crime to think negative thoughts about people," she said.

-In court, public defender Julie Stelzig accused prosecutors of making inflammatory accusations against her client without providing the evidence to back them up.
-She also accused the government of trying to "criminalize thoughts" and perhaps make an example out of Hasson, given criticism that authorities have overlooked domestic terrorists.
+She also questioned whether the government is trying to make an example out of Hasson, given criticism that authorities have overlooked domestic terrorists.

 "Perhaps now they can say, 'Look, we're not targeting only Muslims,'" she said.